quanteda/quanteda.llm/README.md

 <td style="text-align:left;">

-The document emphasizes themes such as nationalism, patriotism, and ‘America First,’ highlighting a departure from government intervention in global affairs that prioritize American interests and protectionism.
-The language used suggests disenchantment with the establishment and a focus on returning power to the populace in rhetoric rather than advocating for progressive policies or social equality.
-The stress on self-reliance, protectionism in trade, and criticism of the political establishment aligns more with conservative rather than leftist views.
+The document primarily emphasizes a populist approach with a strong focus on nationalism and the transfer of power “back to the people”.
+It criticizes the political elite and international engagement, advocating for “America first” policies and economic nationalism such as protecting American industries and prioritizing American workers.
+These themes align more with right-leaning political ideologies focused on sovereignty, economic protectionism, and nationalism.
+Therefore, it does not align with the political left.
 </td>

 </tr>